-You can configure the user workload monitoring components by creating the user-workload-monitoring-config ConfigMap object in the openshift-user-workload-monitoring project.
+You can configure the user workload monitoring components with the user-workload-monitoring-config ConfigMap object in the openshift-user-workload-monitoring project.
 The Cluster Monitoring Operator (CMO) then configures the components that monitor user-defined projects.

-When you save your changes to the user-workload-monitoring-config ConfigMap object, some or all of the pods in the openshift-user-workload-monitoring project might be redeployed.
+- If you enable monitoring for user-defined projects, the user-workload-monitoring-config ConfigMap object is created by default. - When you save your changes to the user-workload-monitoring-config ConfigMap object, some or all of the pods in the openshift-user-workload monitoring project might be redeployed.
 It can sometimes take a while for these components to redeploy.
-You can create and configure the config map before you first enable monitoring for user-defined projects, to prevent having to redeploy the pods often.

-- You have access to the cluster as a user with the cluster-admin cluster role. - You have installed the OpenShift CLI (oc).
+• You have access to the cluster as a user with the cluster-admin cluster role.